gmnprada/amultios/README.md

 # amultios

 Adhoc Multi Player Online System
-- an adhoc into single port one port is enought to fight shit address translation
+- an adhoc into single port one port is enough to fight shit address translation

 A Multi Operation System
 - A Massive Network for your happyness sharing with everyone around the world